Skip to content

 • Battle aborted (not enough bots ready)

-• Timeout waiting for bots to connect or game to start
+• Timeout waiting for bots to connect or game to start (message includes pending identities)

 • Connection lost during battle